-I believe that Easter is a great opportunity to travel and to explore diverse religions and practices from different parts of the world, and an excellent chance to learn about other cultures because, after all, that’s what we, travelers, are so eager to achieve.
+I believe that Easter is a great opportunity to travel and explore diverse religions and practices from different parts of the world, and an excellent chance to learn about other cultures because, after all, that’s what makes us understand the world better.

 If you’re wondering where to travel this Easter, here are 5 inspiring destinations to choose from: